Export–Import Bank of the United States: Overview

 The Export–Import Bank of the United States (EXIM) is a government agency that provides a variety of tools intended to aid the export of American goods and services.
 The mission of the Bank is to create and sustain U.S. jobs by financing sales of U.S. exports to international buyers.
 EXIM equips U.S. exporters and their customers with tools such as buyer financing, export credit insurance, and access to working capital.
-Second, when U.S. exporters face foreign competition backed by other governments, EXIM provides buyer financing to match or counter the financing offered by almost 96 ECAs around the world.
-The Bank is chartered as a government corporation by the Congress of the United States; it was last chartered for a three-year term in 2012.
+Second, when U.S. exporters face foreign competition backed by other governments, EXIM provides buyer financing to match or counter the financing offered by almost 96 export credit agencies (ECAs) around the world.

+The Bank is chartered as a government corporation by the Congress of the United States.
 The Charter details the Bank's authorities and limitations.
 Among them is the principle that EXIM does not compete with private sector lenders, but rather provides financing for transactions that would otherwise not occur because commercial lenders are either unable or unwilling to accept the political or commercial risk inherent in the deal.

 The EXIM's products are intended to assist export sales for any American export company regardless of size.
 The bank's charter provides that EXIM makes available "not less than 20%" of its lending authority to small businesses although they have often fallen short of the 20% threshold.
 In fiscal year 2013 however, 76% of the value of loans and guarantees went to the top 10 recipients.

 Similar banks, known generally as export credit agencies (ECAs), are operated by 60 foreign countries.
 As the United States is a member of the Organisation for Economic Co-operation and Development (OECD) they conduct their activities by obeying OECD rules and principles.
 The goal is to permit exporters in various countries to compete on the basis of the quality of their goods and services, not on preferential financing terms.
 ECAs of countries which are not participants of the OECD, such as the China Exim Bank are not required by their governments to follow OECD rules.

 Leadership

-The Board of Directors consists of the President of the Export-Import Bank, who also serves as Chairman, the First Vice President, who serves as Vice Chairman, and three additional Directors appointed by the President of the United States by and with the advice and consent of the Senate.
-Of these five members of the Board, no more than three can be members of any one political party.
-In addition, at least one of the members must be selected from among the small business community.
-The members are appointed to staggered terms of four years.
-They can continue to serve on the board past the expiration of their term until their successor takes office, but not beyond six months after the expiration of their term.
+The board of directors of the Export–Import Bank of the United States includes five members.
+The president of the bank serves as chairman, and the first vice president serves as vice chairman.
+The remaining three members are appointed by the president of the United States with the advice and consent of the Senate.
+No more than three members may belong to the same political party.
+At least one member must be chosen from the small business community.
+Directors serve staggered four-year terms and may remain in office after their term expires until a successor is appointed, but not for more than six additional months.

 The United States Trade Representative and the Secretary of Commerce shall serve, ex officio and without vote, as additional members of the Board of Directors of the Bank.